 Posters of children are the most potent of propaganda weapons for several reasons.
 Children act as cultural hostages.
 There is an inherent inclination in every civilized society to protect them.
-This often inhibits robust adult arguments against the slogans or politics the posters are portraying.
-Additionally, the fact that children represent the future of humanity delivers a punch to the solar plexus of adults, leading to feelings of guilt, anxiety and self-recrimination if they do not “pitch-in” and do their bit for a country’s war effort.
+This ruse often inhibits robust adult arguments against the slogans or politics the posters are portraying.
+Additionally, the fact that children represent the future of humanity delivers a punch to the solar plexus of adults, leading to feelings of guilt, anxiety, and self-recrimination if they do not “pitch-in” and do their bit for a country’s war effort.
 As with virtually every war propaganda poster, in the end, it’s all about guilt and obligation.

 Teenagers comic books were used by the American Government to warn of the perils of the Red Menace.
 See how these beautifully illustrated and unintentionally hilarious comics became weapons of the cold war.
 Cold War comics